netorcai/hexabomb-visu/README.md

 # This is not required if the dependencies are installed in a standard path such as /usr
 export LD_LIBRARY_PATH="${LD_LIBRARY_PATH}:${DEPS_INSTALL_DIRECTORY}/lib"

-# Run the project.
+# Run the project from the build directory.
 Use --help to see available options.
 ./build/hexabomb-visu
 ```